 - The injury resulted in money damages

-The duty that Teva Pharmaceuticals owes women is that their birth control devices are safe.
-A jury could find that Teva breached that duty by producing a medical product with arms that can fracture during removal.
+The duty that Teva and Cooper owes women is that their birth control devices are safe.
+A jury could find that Teva and Cooper breached that duty by producing a medical product with arms that can fracture during removal.
 These broken pieces, in turn, can lead to severe injuries, side effects, and complications.

 Legitimate personal injury attorneys offer a free case review and do not charge their clients anything to sue.
 They operate by contingency fee.
 This means that their payment comes out of the settlement.
 Personal injury attorneys typically take 40% of any settlement plus court costs.